Alexandru Toma: Early life and career

-Shortly after World War I, Toma returned with a translation from Molière's Tartuffe, published in 1918, and staged by the National Theater Bucharest a year later.
+Shortly after World War I, Toma returned with a translation from Molière's Tartuffe, published in 1918, and staged by the National Theatre Bucharest a year later.
 In 1925, Viața Românească released his brochure Zi de vară până'n seară ("One Full Summer's Day").
 Toma's first edition of collected works, bearing the title Poezii ("Poems"), was published by Editura Cultura Națională in 1926.
 The volume was paid for by Toma's friends and collaborators, but received much critical interest, and was positively reviewed by modernist theorist Eugen Lovinescu in his History of Contemporary Romanian Literature.
 It earned Toma the Romanian Academy's Ion Heliade Rădulescu Award.

 Toma was in demand as a translator.
 He authored versions of: La Renaissance, by Count Gobineau (Ancona, 1925); Leo Tolstoy's stories for children (Editura Adevĕrul, 1930); Hugo Bettauer's Joyless Street (Hertz, 1931); Heinrich Lhotzky's pedology (Adevĕrul, 1932); and Kurt Münzer's I'm Hungry (Adevĕrul, 1932).
 The poet also worked as editor of the children's magazines Steaua Copiilor and Amicul Copiilor, before launching the literary review Lectura.

 At that stage in his life, Toma had joined the communist underground.
 As his wife Sidy later recounted to Communist Party officials, both she and her husband helped hide Party members in their home during the interwar period, when the movement had been outlawed.
 She also noted that it was Alexandru Toma who introduced his son Sorin to Marxism.
 The latter also became an activist of the Communist Party, taking refuge in the Soviet Union during World War II, fighting as a partisan after the start Operation Barbarossa, returning to Romania with the Red Army (see Soviet occupation of Romania), and later working as editor in chief of the Communist newspaper Scînteia.
 In Romania, the fascist and antisemitic National Legionary government expelled Toma from the Romanian Writers' Society (SSR), together with all other Jewish members (October 1940).
 Later, the Ion Antonescu dictatorship included both Alexandru Toma and Moscovici-Monda on a nationally circulated list of banned Jewish authors.